ardanlabs/gotraining/README.md

 ## Testimonials

+Greg Hammond, Founder & CEO at Best Option Trading _"Bill helped me learn enough Go to work with him and his team to take a program with a lot of complexity, accumulated over years, and make it into an enterprise product.
+As architect, he made it more extensible, tested, and created an external API.
+Bill has a gift for writing readable code that is easy to reason about.
+He demonstrates coding restraint by favoring code that is maintainable, rather than relying upon overly clever solutions.
+At the same time, he is a performance hawk, always thinking about how to cut milliseconds from runtime.
+When I began the project with Bill, I was under pressure from both schedule and cost perspectives.
+He put in extra effort at the end of the project to deliver what I needed.
+I highly recommend Bill for his well-written book, his 'Ultimate Go' course, and development work through Ardan Labs."_

 Susan Dady, Software Engineer - GE Digital
 _"Rarely will you come across a course as worthwhile as this one.
 I learned many things relevant and useful in my daily work and William's energy kept me engaged.
 I came back to work excited to get coding in Go."_